Contents

 2. Directing Traffic to Thin Pages That Don’t Make a True Comparison

-Next, there are SaaS companies that create pages for the purpose of directing traffic from Google search queries (whether through paid ads or organic search).
+Next, some SaaS companies create pages to direct traffic from Google search queries (whether through paid ads or organic search).
 But they’ll simply slap on an H1 heading with the comparison keyword and otherwise say nothing of their competitor.

 But this is a very me-focused, short-term way of approaching comparison pages.
 Your best prospects are smart.
 And when they land on the page expecting to get detailed information about how your product differs from your competitor’s product, and all they see is a thinly veiled way of getting them to sign up for a trial or demo — you’ve lost them.